ChuyueSun/VerusFT_RL/dOverview.md

 The SQLite database (`workspace/verus_dataset.sqlite3`) contains eight tables.
 The core pipeline uses three: `repos` (6 rows) stores repository metadata; `samples` (1,219 rows) stores verified code snippets with foreign keys to their source repo and file; `tasks` (4,496 rows) stores the generated training examples with foreign keys to their source sample.

 The `source_files` table (4,309 rows) indexes all scanned Rust files before filtering.
-The `verify_runs` and `reduction_jobs` tables are empty—they exist for a more granular pipeline that logs individual verification commands and code minimization steps, but the bulk verification approach bypassed this.
+The `verify_runs` and `reduction_jobs` tables are empty (I left them in case we can construct a more granular pipeline that logs individual verification commands and code minimization steps, but the bulk verification approach bypassed this since aggressive minimization didn't sufficiently contribute much to the dataset, see [See why minimization wasn't used](#aggressive-minimization-failure-modes)).
 The `meta` table holds schema versioning (`schema_version: 1.0.0`).

 ==The `file_id` column in `samples` is nullable because 7 samples were created programmatically during bulk imports (particularly from `vostd`) without associating them to a specific indexed source file.== The remaining 1,212 samples link back to their origin file, enabling traceability from task to sample to file to repository.